Independent animation: Australia

 Bill Kroyer's 1992 feature debut Ferngully: The Last Rainforest, featuring the voice of comedian Robin Williams as Batty, was also made independently (under his own studio Kroyer Films, which also made the 1988 Academy Award-nominated Technological Threat) as an Australian-American co-production later to be distributed by 20th Century Fox.

-Independent animation entirely from down under includes the works of Felix Colgrave and acclaimed stop motion animator Adam Elliot, known for the Oscar winner Harvie Krumpet (2003) and his feature films Mary and Max (2009) and Memoir of a Snail (2024).
+Independent animation entirely from down under includes the works of Felix Colgrave and acclaimed stop motion animator Adam Elliot, known for his Oscar-winning short film Harvie Krumpet (2003) and feature films Mary and Max (2009) and Memoir of a Snail (2024).

 Another Australian indie animation studio is Glitch Productions founded in 2017 by brothers Kevin and Luke Lerdwichagul.
-They have created shows such as SMG4 (2011), Murder Drones (2021) and The Amazing Digital Circus (2023).
+They have created shows such as SMG4 (2011-2025), Murder Drones (2021-2024) and The Amazing Digital Circus (2023-2026).
+The finale episode of The Amazing Digital Circus was released for international theatres from June 4th through 18th 2026.

 Canada

 Outside of NFB, independent animation entirely from Canada also includes Marv Newland, who is best known for his 1969 cult animated short Bambi Meets Godzilla, Danny Antonucci, known for his 1987 short Lupo the Butcher, and the collage works of Winston Hacking.

+The 2025 animated documentary Endless Cookie was nominated for Best Documentary Feature at the 41st Independent Spirit Awards.